14 Tips to Improve Varicose Veins Naturally

-It is thought that varicose veins in the legs is a problem primarily aesthetic, but it is important to know the phenomenon may indicate venous insufficiency – a medical problem that requires investigation and treatment.
+It is thought that varicose veins are primarily an aesthetic problem, but it is important to know that varicose veins may indicate venous insufficiency – a medical problem that requires investigation and treatment.

 Dilated veins can cause swelling, edema, heaviness and pain in the feet, bleeding and infection, and sometimes even deep wounds and venous leg ulcers.
 In addition, patients may develop leg cramps, redness, skin color changes around the ankles, skin thickening and hardening of the legs and ankles, joint pain and more.
-More severe cases may develop inflammation of a vein Thrombosis which may cause pulmonary embolism.
+More severe cases may develop inflammation of a vein.

 Despite the prevalence of the disease, and the risks which it entails, only 10% of those with varicose veins treat the problem.
-While there is no option to completely prevent the appearance of varicose veins, it is possible to delay and prevent it from getting worse.
+While it is very hard to completely prevent the appearance of varicose veins, it is possible to delay and prevent it from getting worse.

 How to delay the appearance of varicose veins?

 1. Avoid standing or sitting for long periods without movement.
-If you need to stand for a long time, you should move your legs from place to place and from time to time to avoid the stress resulting from the accumulation of blood.
+If you need to stand for a long time, you should move your legs from time to time to avoid the stress resulting from the accumulation of blood.

 2. Avoid strenuous physical activity which applies heavy pressure on the veins, such as weight training.